Skip to content

 Our guide to the Cheltenham Festival

-If only we could bottle the atmosphere of the Cheltenham Festival… The parking is mayhem, the buzz is unique, and the green and navy river of tweed and fleece that cascades towards the racecourse every morning during festival week is something to behold.
+If only we could bottle the atmosphere of Cheltenham Festival… The parking is mayhem, the buzz is unique, and the green and navy river of tweed and fleece that cascades towards the racecourse every morning during ‘festival week’ is something to behold.

-We visited Cheltenham Racecourse for day one – Champions Day – keen to document and highlight the features that combine to make the jewel in racing’s crown what it is.
+So, just what are the features that combine to make the jewel in racing’s crown what it is?

 What time does the racing start at Cheltenham Festival?

-Although timings are subject to change, the first race on each day is at 13.30.
+Although timings are subject to change, the first race on each day is at 13.20.
 The last race on each day of Cheltenham Festival starts at 17.30.
+Gates open at 10.30 on each of the four days.

 What are the big races at Cheltenham Festival?